justbldwn/gcp-backup-exercise/README.md

 **Usage:**
 #### `gcp_backup_exercise/projects.py`

+**Purpose:**
-The purpose of this script is to scan a GCP organization to find all projects within the orgnization.
+Script to scan a GCP organization to find all projects within the orgnization.
 For each project within the organization, publish a message to the `check-project-tables` Pub/Sub topic with a project id to check for tables to backup.

 #### `gcp_backup_exercise/scan.py`

+**Purpose:**
-The purpose of this script is to scan a GCP project to find all of the datasets and tables within the project and see if any tables have been modified within the last 24 hours.
+Script to scan a GCP project to find all of the datasets and tables within the project and see if any tables have been modified within the last 24 hours.
 If so, publish a message to the `run-bq-backup-to-cs` Pub/Sub topic with the table to backup to Cloud Storage.

 #### `gcp_backup_exercise/backup.py`
+**Purpose:**
-The purpose of this script is to backup a table in BigQuery to Cloud Storage.
+Script to backup a table in BigQuery to Cloud Storage.

 ### Google Cloud Storage
 Used as a data storage location for any tables that are backed up from BigQuery.
-The GCS bucket will be in the same project as the BigQuery table, and will also sit in the same region.
+The GCS bucket **will be in the same project as the BigQuery table**, and will also sit in the same region.
+Because Cloud Storage is immutable, this can ensure the backup data cannot be altered.

 ### Google Cloud Logging
+**Purpose:**
 Used to collect and centralize success & failure logs for each step of the workflow.

+**Usage:**
+Called in each Cloud Function script